CocoaPods/guides.cocoapods.org/source/plugins/using-pods-for-closed-source-libs.html.md

 ## The answer

 CocoaPods Packager is a `pod` command that takes a Podspec and generates the resulting framework or static library for you.
-It has techniques for embedding it's dependencies safely and uses a Podspec as the source of truth for all your settings.
+It has techniques for embedding its dependencies safely and uses a Podspec as the source of truth for all your settings.